top of page

 Rower is able to consistently demonstrate the ability to safely navigate the Seattle waterway.
 Class develops technique and safety, with a lower intensity volume of 8-10 km per session.
 This class is mostly single sculls.

-MASTERS LEARN TO SCULL
+LEARN TO ROW

 Members and nonmembers are invited to learn the fundamentals of rowing in a one-person boat.
 This includes proper terminology and stroke technique, equipment handling, and how to navigate safely within the traffic patterns on our waterway.